 The Best Skincare Products With Caffeine

-Exfoliating the skin can cause it to turn red and irritated, which is exactly why this one contains caffeine—to reduce any stress and inflammation.
+Exfoliating the skin might cause it to turn red and irritated, which is exactly why this one contains caffeine—meant to reduce any stress and inflammation.

 This is a truly brilliant eye cream.
-Here, caffeine has been married with LHA (lipo hydroxy acid), a very gentle exfoliant that helps reduce the appearance of dark circles alongside niacinamide, known for its anti-inflammatory properties.
+Here, caffeine has been married with LHA (lipo hydroxy acid), a very gentle exfoliant that helps reduce the appearance of dark circles alongsiniacinamide, known for its anti-inflammatory properties and skin-evening properties.
 Throw the caffeine in too, and you've got all your eye concerns sorted.

 This solution (think of it as a more watery serum) can be applied all over the face, morning and night.
 The caffeine has been combined with EGCG, a powerful antioxidant from the leaves of green tea, so you're getting a double whammy of antioxidants here.